grtcdr/joblog/README.md

 If you're applying to a bunch of jobs on a bunch of different websites, it's very likely that you've run into the problem of staying sane as you attempt to keep a log of all your job applications.

-Joblog's format is chronologically ordered, simple to read and write and most importantly, future-proof.
+Joblog's format is chronologically-ordered, simple to read and write and most importantly, future-proof.

 ```
 Ministry of Plenty: Accountant (1984-12-01) -- Oceania